EeraboinaKeerthi/Delivery_Duration_Prediction/README.md

 Test ensemble models (combine LGBM and XGBoost for better predictions).
 Analyze which features contribute most to error.
 Try deep learning models with better tuning to see if performance improves.

+Fine tuning 1:
+Changing the Target Variable (Reframing the Problem):
+Instead of predicting the total delivery duration,if the model predicts food preparation time:

+Observations:

+LGBM still has the lowest RMSE (2035 sec), showing it remains the best model.
+XGBoost slightly improved but is still behind LGBM.
+Random Forest improved a little but still overfits.
+Decision Tree performed worse, likely due to dropping features.
+MLP did not improve significantly, suggesting neural networks are not optimal for this problem.

+Reframing the problem (predicting prep time instead of total time) helped a bit but didn’t drastically lower RMSE.RMSE (2035 sec) is still too high for practical use
+Further improvements are needed.